 The Morning Call published that the nursing home staff disliked the “watchful eye” scrutinizing its staffs care and capturing video of residents.
 The camera was then returned to the resident only to be moved by staff when providing care and never repositioned.
 The facility finally posted signs for staff not to move the equipment and the nursing home is now drafting a policy to address cameras for communications needs as well as those used to monitor care.

-Even though this incident was eventually resolved by the Inglis House, it raised questions over whether video cameras are permitted to be used in nursing homes and under what circumstances.
+Even though this incident was eventually resolved by the Inglis House, it raised questions over whether video cameras are permitted to be used in nursing homes and under what circumstances, as a nursing home abuse lawyer in Philadelphia, PA can explain.

 What are the Benefits of Nursing Home Surveillance Cameras?